How to Meal Prep for Beginners

 Instructions:

-1. While the rice is cooking, place the chicken and vegetables in a wok or non-stick fry pan.
-(Ideally you shouldn’t have to add any oil.
+- While the rice is cooking, place the chicken and vegetables in a wok or non-stick fry pan.
+(Ideally, you shouldn’t have to add any oil.
 Sometimes a touch of water can help.)

-4. Place and portion up the meals in plastic re-useable containers, Tupperware type containers or dedicated meal prep containers.
+- Place and portion up the meals in plastic re-useable containers, Tupperware-type containers, or dedicated meal prep containers.

-7. Label and put a date on the meals helps you know what is what recipe and how long ago you prepared it.
+- Label and putting a date on the meals helps you know what the food and how long ago you prepared it.

 Where to Buy Meal Prep Containers?

-Meal prepping is very popular, so a lot of places like online stores like Amazon, or eBay are a good place to get a bargain for the containers.
+Meal prepping is very popular, so a lot of places like online stores like Amazon, or eBay are good places to get a bargain for the containers.

 What Types Of Meal Prepping Are There?